It can be tough to see your Labrador constantly scratching, especially when you don’t know what you can do about it.

 Since it is a symptom of so many things, it can be difficult to pinpoint the direct cause of a Labrador constantly scratching.

-This section will detail the potential reasons why and how to tell which specific reason causes your Labrador Retriever is constantly scratching.
+This section will detail the potential reasons why and how to tell which specific reason causes your Labrador Retriever to be constantly scratching.

 First off, try to determine if your Labrador has been under a lot of stress lately.